 He added: ‘Ancient myths have echoed down the generations and the human characteristics and archetypes they feature have inspired an exciting new wave of artists.’

-In a separate exhibition in the Long Gallery at Messums Wiltshire will be a special focus on works by Michael Flynn whose sculptures are displayed in over 40 museums around the world and Claire Curneen whose work Tending the Fires has recently been bought by the V&A.
+In a separate exhibition in the Long Gallery at Messums Wiltshire will be a special focus on works by Michael Flynn whose sculptures are held by over 40 museums and in Messums London, an exhibition of ceramic vessels by Korean master makers Lee Hun Chung and Ree Soo Jong.